baking-bad/tzkt/Tzkt.Api/Swagger/WsSubscriptions.md

 	             // such as 'transaction', 'delegation', etc.
 }
 ````

-> **Note:** Currently, you can subscribe to no more than 50 addresses per single connection.
-If you need more, let us know and consider opening more connections in the meantime,
-> or subscribe to all operations and filter them on the client side.
+> **Note:** you can invoke this method multiple times with different parameters to register multiple subscriptions.

 ### Data model